 Wondering if the Yamaha TTR 230 is the right dirt bike for you?
 Whether you’re a beginner or just getting back into riding, you’re in the right place!

-In this review, I will show you who it’s for, why it’s important to pick the right bike, and what to look for when buying a used one.
+In this review, I will show you who it’s for, why it’s important to pick the right bike, and what to look for when buying a used TTR230 so that you save time and money.

 What is the TTR 230?